 His story:

 Then you can visit the Louvres-Lens museum.
 It has a strong symbolic value, representing the post-industrial conversion of the Hauts-de-France region.
 Where it was built on a former coal mine, that’s where the symbolism lies.
-It’s a great cultural discovery for all ages.
+It’s a wonderful cultural discovery for all ages.

 Places of interest :

-Our tour starts with Notre-Dame d’Amiens Cathedral, a must-see.
-If you’re ever in the Hauts de France region, you must visit Amiens and its nationally renowned cathedral.
-Continuing with the region’s major cities, we stop in Lille.
-It is the capital of the Hauts-de-France region.
-Here’s a personal recommendation: get lost in old Lille.
-It’s a neighborhood full of history, narrow streets and small shops.
-A very pleasant walk to discover the city.
-And on the way, stop off at La Grande Place or the Hospice Comtesse.
+Our tour starts with Amiens Notre-Dame Cathedral, a must-see.
+If you’re ever in the Hauts de France region, you’ve got to see Amiens and its nationally renowned cathedral.
+To continue with the region’s major cities, we stop off in Lille.
+It’s the capital of Hauts-de-France.
+Here’s a personal recommendation: get lost in Old Lille.
+It’s a district full of history, narrow streets and small shops.
+It’s a great way to discover the city.
+And don’t forget to stop off at La Grande Place or the Hospice Comtesse.

 Her personal touch: